Updated: Jun 6, 2021

 1 Japanese cup of rice (180g)

-4. Add Tomato ketchup or sauce, mix until the rice is all coated with the ketchup.
-Add the parsley.
+4. Add tomato ketchup or sauce, mix until the rice is all coated with the ketchup.

 5. Remove from the heat and set aside in a large bowl.

 Making the omelette:

 1. In a small bowl, crack 2 eggs, add 2 tbsp milk, a pinch of salt.

 2. To make the omelette, you’ll need a fry pan.
 Add 2 tsp oil over medium to high

 heat for 1 minute.

 3. Pour the egg mixture, spread evenly over the base of the frypan.
 Turn off the